lasso-js/lasso-babel-transform/README.md

 the `package.json` for a `babel` property.

 You can specify different file extensions with the `extensions` option in the transform's config (shown below).
+Files are cached in memory by default.
+You can use `memoryCachedExtensions` to remove caching on some files if you prefer.

 ```javascript
 require('lasso').configure({